gtiley/Botany2023-Networks/activities/BPP.md

 ## Parameter estimation and convergence

 We can run BPP using our example control file and data.
-Change into the `BotanyWorkshop` folder and you will find the sequence data `Dryopteris.bppDat` and the individual-to-species map `Dryopteris.spmap`.
+Change into the `BPP-Workshop` folder and you will find the sequence data `Dryopteris.bppDat` and the individual-to-species map `Dryopteris.spmap`.
 Have a look to get a feel for the formatting.
-If you prepare the individual-to-species map file for your own data, the input data for BPP can be prepared by the `formatBPPdata.pl` script from a collection of aligned fasta files in the `Alignments` folder.
+If you prepare the individual-to-species map file for your own data, the input data for BPP can be prepared by the `formatBPPdata.pl` script from a collection of aligned fasta files in the `exampleData_30loci` folder.

 Change into `Converge` and then the folder for model 4 `4` and run BPP on one of the prepared control files by:

 ```
-cd Convergence
+cd Converge
 cd 4
 bpp --cfile 4.1.ctl
 ```